WGEO Panel Discussion

 Mr. Matthias Berninger, EVP Public Affairs, Sustainability and Safety, Bayer AG

-Mr. Umamaheswaran Krishnan, World Green Economy Organization
+Mr. Edem Bakhshish, Senior Advisor, World Green Economy Organization

 The aviation industry, a significant driver of global connectivity and economic growth, is also responsible for approximately 2-3% of global CO₂ emissions annually.
 Addressing this environmental impact is becoming increasingly urgent as international aviation expands.
 The International Civil Aviation Organization (ICAO) and the United Nations Framework Convention on Climate Change (UNFCCC) are spearheading efforts through initiatives like the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
 CORSIA aims to cap international aviation emissions at 2020 levels through market-based measures, promoting carbon-neutral growth, and driving sustainable practices across the sector.